 Representing clients before the Ohio General Assembly and the U.S. Congress, our lawyer-lobbyist team has experience collaborating with all three branches of government.
 Every week, we advocate on our clients’ behalf with state and federal regulators.
 This means working closely with clients to understand the changes they need – both legislative and regulatory – to help bring their ideas together and implement a smart public policy strategy.

-Our government affairs clients are represented by a bipartisan team of lobbyists- all of whom are lawyers.
-Our clients appreciate the attorney-client relationship that arises through engaging Kegler Brown.
+Our government affairs clients are represented by a bipartisan team of lobbyists consisting of attorneys and supporting professionals, and our clients appreciate the attorney-client relationship that arises through engaging Kegler Brown.
+Our team also features a Government Affairs Advisor with decades of experience working with Ohio’s government and its budgeting process.
 And through our membership in SCG Legal (a global network of law firms stationed in state and international capitals), our firm has the capability to create and execute a multi-jurisdictional lobbying strategy.

 - State legislative lobbying: advocating the interests of our clients to legislators; monitoring significant legislation, amendments and hearings; preparing and delivering testimony; drafting legislation and necessary amendments